seunboy1/Income-predictor/README.md

     ```bash
         ssh -i testkey.pem -L localhost:9443:localhost:9443 hadoop@ec2-18-207-230-29.compute-1.amazonaws.com
     ```
-15. Login to jupyter via `http://localhost:9443` and create a notebook.
+15. Login to jupyter via `http://localhost:9443`

     Note: if you are logging for the first time the user name is `jovyan` and the password is `jupyter`.
-Also location of the notebooks can be found here `/mnt/var/lib/jupyter/home/jovyan/`.
 Also jupyter configuration files can be found here `/etc/jupyter/conf/`
-16.
+16. Dowload training notebook and run cells
+    ```bash
+        cd /mnt/var/lib/jupyter/home/jovyan/
+        sudo aws s3 cp s3://census-income-oluwaseun/census+income/training.ipynb .
+    ```
+17.
+18.